omckenn37/EG4_Trebuchet/PLANNING.md

 #### Trebuchet Build

-To build the base for the trebuchet, we plan on using some wood from Lowes or Home Depot or some place like that.
-To attach these together, we plan on using 3d printed joints that the pieces can slot into and help down with scews.
+To build the base for the trebuchet, we plan on using some wood beams and planks.
+To attach these together, we are going to use 3d printed joints that the pieces can slot into.
+Once slotted inside the 3d printed connectors, the beams can then be screwed into the connectors using some wood screws.

 Here's a quick sketch of what this is probably going to look like:

 <img align="center" src="media/Connector_plan.JPG" width="400">

+These types of connetors will allow us to connect different beams at whatever angles we need without having to cut a bunch of wood.
+Plus, they will offer a pretty strong connection between beams.

 ### Payload Capsule